ec500-software-engineering/project-17-bigdata_computing_analysis/final.md

 This guide shows each of these features in each of Spark’s supported languages.
 It is easiest to follow along with if you launch Spark’s interactive shell – either `bin/spark-shell` for the Scala shell or `bin/pyspark` for the Python one.

+### DStreams

+- generates the RDD's for each time step, and can produce output aat each time step
+- can be transformed and acted on in much the same as RDD's
+- Or you can access their underlying RDD's if you need them

 # Project - Market Trend

 ## Kafka System